 FOB: Free on Board (named port of shipment).

-FOB again applies to shipment by water only, and places all costs and risks with the seller until the goods in question are loaded onto the ship.
+FOB again applies to shipments by the ocean.
+All costs and risks are under the seller’s responsibility until the goods in question are loaded onto the ship.
 However, the seller’s responsibilities only end here if the goods are “appropriated to the contract,” or “clearly set aside or otherwise identified as the contract goods.”

 This means that FOB requires that the seller deliver the goods onto the ship chosen by the buyer in the way normally used at that port, including arranging for export clearance.
-From this point on, the buyer pays the cost of transport, fees for the bill of lading, insuring, unloading, and onward transport.
+From that point on, the buyer pays for:

 FCA: Free Carrier (named place of delivery).